-Any large cracks (wider than 3mm) will be filled and repainted by the building contractor when the 12 months builder liability has been completed.
+Any large cracks (wider than the width of a £1 coin) will be filled and repainted by the building contractor, after the 12 months builder liability has been completed.

 Efflorescence

 Another consequence of drying out may be the appearance of a white, chalky deposit on the inside or outside of walls - this is called 'efflorescence'.